 - Inflammation around the elbow

-At the first signs of elbow trauma, you should speak with an elbow specialist.
-MedStar Orthopaedic Instituteis home to experts in a wide range of elbow conditions who have years of experience diagnosing and treating elbow injuries.
-Your elbow exam will likely include the following:
+At the first signs of elbow trauma, you should speak with a specialist.
+MedStar Orthopaedic Institute is home to experts who have years of experience diagnosing and treating elbow injuries.
+Your exam will likely include the following:

 - Medical history evaluation – Your physician will discuss your medical history with you and any relevant prior elbow problems.

 - Physical exam – Your doctor will evaluate the affected area and may ask you questions about where you are feeling pain or discomfort.